ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/BandpassCalibrator.rst

 for.
 This is due to the particular requirements of :doc:`../calim/cbpcalibrator`.

-The MS is flagged in two passes.
+The default behaviour is to flag the data with :doc:`../calim/cflag`.
+In this case, the MS is flagged in two passes.
 First, a combination of selection rules (allowing flagging of channels, time ranges, antennas & baselines, and autocorrelations) and (optionally) a simple flat amplitude threshold are applied.
 Then a sequence of Stokes-V flagging and dynamic flagging of amplitudes is done, integrating over individual spectra.
 Each of these steps is selectable via input parameters.

+There is an option to use the AOFlagger tool (written by Andre Offringa) to do the flagging.
+This can be turned on by ``FLAG_WITH_AOFLAGGER``, or ``FLAG_1934_WITH_AOFLAGGER`` (to just do it for the bandpass calibrator).
+You can provide a strategy file via ``AOFLAGGER_STRATEGY`` or ``AOFLAGGER_STRATEGY_1934``, with access to some of the aoflagger parameters provided - see the table below.

 Then the bandpass table is calculated with :doc:`../calim/cbpcalibrator`, which requires MSs for all beams to be